 man reading about today's foreclosure numbers

 You’ve likely seen headlines about the number of foreclosures climbing in today’s housing market.
-That may leave you with a few questions, especially if you’re thinking about buying a house.
+That may leave you with a few questions, especially if you’re thinking about buying a house in the Richmond or Midlothian area.
 Understanding what today’s foreclosure numbers really mean is mission-critical if you want to know the truth about what’s happening today.

 Let’s look at the latest information with context so we can see how this compares to previous years.